 Submitted at two stages (a) before commencing placement for review by the Visiting PT Tutor but not assessed; and (b) upon completion of the placement year a comprehensively updated CV and Cover Letter is submitted as if tailored to applying for a potential graduate job.
 It is at this point that the Visiting PT Tutor provides feedback.
 CV no more than 2 pages; Cover Letter 1 page.
-Deadline 30 June or within 6 weeks of confirming a placement for first submission and 29 August for second submission.
+Deadline 30 June or within 6 weeks of confirming a placement for first submission and the week of 29 August for second submission.

 Professional Development Review (LO2, LO3, LO4, LO5, LO6, LO7)

 Completed over the duration of the placement period (and started prior to placement) this self-reflection tool and performance appraisal provides a framework for students, workplace supervisors and Visiting PT Tutors to discuss and evaluate students’ personal and professional development.
-Deadline for submission is at various stages of the placement (generally 1 week prior to each meeting (actual visit or Skype or teleconference) with the Visiting PT Tutor) with a final submission deadline of 29 August for the final version of the PDR.
+Deadline for submission is at various stages of the placement (generally 1 week prior to each meeting (actual visit or Skype or teleconference) with the Visiting PT Tutor) with a final submission deadline of the week of 29 August for the final version of the PDR.